-While interview most of the analysts are having fear regarding interview questions, by reading this article those analysts will build some confidence on them for interview.
+While interviewing most of the analysts are having fear regarding interview questions, by reading this article those analysts will build some confidence in them for interview.

 So this is just a small try to help the pharma enthusiastic and the candidate those have interview ahead in future or who wants know the related questions and answers on dissolution test.

-For remaining instruments interview questions I will cover in upcoming articles.
-Such as interview questions on UV visible spectrophotometer, Interview questions on IR spectroscopy, Interview questions on KF autotitrator etc.
+The remaining instruments interview questions, I will cover in upcoming articles.
+Such as interview questions on UV visible spectrophotometer, Interview questions on IR spectroscopy, Interview questions on KF auto titrator etc.

-How to pass the interview is big challenge for the newbies, for those candidates this article is very useful.
-Interviewer can ask any question but if you have proper knowledge then you can easily face the interview.
+How to pass the interview is a big challenge for the newbies, for those candidates this article is very useful.
+The interviewer can ask any question but if you have proper knowledge then you can easily face the interview.

 Top Interview Questions and Answers on Dissolution: